markt-de/puppet-galera/REFERENCE.md

 Data type: `String`

 Specifies which operator xinetd uses to output logs on success.
-Valid options: a string.
 Default: `=`

 ##### `status_password`

 Data type: `String`

 Specifies the password of the status check user.
-Valid options: a string.

 ##### `status_port`

 Data type: `Integer`

 Specifies the port for cluster check service.
-Valid options: an integer.
 Default: `9200`

 ##### `status_user`

 Data type: `String`

 Specifies the name of the user to use for status checks.
-Valid options: a string: Default: `clustercheck`
+Default: `clustercheck`

 ##### `validate_connection`